-1. Perform market research in your area.
 Regarding competitor analysis, find out who the local junk haulers are, and try to determine which ones are successful, and why.
-Call some of them and ask for junk removal prices.
-This search should include not only independent junk removal providers but also some of the larger junk removal franchise players such as 1-800-GOT-JUNK? and others.
+This search should include not only independent junk removal providers, but also some of the larger junk removal franchise players such as 1-800-GOT-JUNK? and others.
 To be successful, you need to understand not only the prevailing rates charged but also your cost, including overhead, of properly disposing or recycling junk so that you can determine your profit.
+Call some of the local companies and ask for junk removal prices.

 You will need to find out rates for various types of junk.
-Some will go straight to the landfill, while other might be sold to scrap dealers, donated to charities, or other use, and as such impact your cost of removal.
+Some will go straight to the landfill, while others might be sold to scrap dealers, donated to charities, or other uses, which will impact your cost of removal.

-2. Check out the regulatory hurdles.
-There may be local, state and federal laws applicable to the lawful disposal of junk, and especially hazardous waste.
-There may be fines applied if disposal is not carried out legally.
+There may be local, state, and federal laws applicable to the lawful disposal of junk—especially hazardous waste—and fines may be applied if the disposal is not carried out legally.
 For example, in Oregon, you will need a transportation certificate to transport scrap metal.

-3. Another aspect of your market research might be to take a job with another junk removal company for an initial period so as to gain a better understanding of the business.
-If you are planning to make an investment to get into your new enterprise, this will help you gain an understanding of the business before investing yourself.
+Another aspect of your market research might be to take a job with another junk removal company for an initial period to gain a better understanding of the business.
+If you are planning to invest in getting into a new enterprise, this will help you gain an understanding of the business before investing yourself.

-5. Understand that the entrance of 1-800-Got-Junk? and others have raised the bar on customer expectations for appearance, professionalism, and price.
-Professional customer service is imperative, however, you have the opportunity to customize your business approach to help differentiate yourself from the big brands.
+The entrance of 1-800-Got-Junk? and others have raised the bar on customer expectations for appearance, professionalism, and price.
+Professional customer service is imperative; however, you have the opportunity to customize your business approach to help differentiate yourself from the big brands.

-6. Also, understand that if it does not take you much research or financial investment to get into the junk hauling business, then it won’t take much time for others, either.
-This situation is known as a low barrier to entry.
-What this means in effect is that new participants may be continually be cycling in and out of the industry, first entering and possibly underpricing their services, because they do not have a realistic picture of the overhead costs they will have to meet to remain viable.
-(Hint: differentiate your services to make them "above and beyond" to that customers will rave about you.)
+If it does not take you much research or financial investment to get into the junk hauling business, then it won’t take much time for others, either.
+This situation is known as a low barrier to entry, which means that new participants may be continuously cycling in and out of the industry.
+First, entering and possibly underpricing their services, because they do not have a realistic picture of the overhead costs they will have to meet to remain viable.
+Your best bet is to differentiate your services to make them extraordinary so that customers will rave about you.